 Metacafe was actually one of the first video-sharing websites on the Internet -- even before YouTube came along -- and it's still in operation today.
 It was originally more like Dailymotion and YouTube, with a mix of original and corporate-sponsored material.
 However, it has recently switched to a more independent, short-form video format like Vimeo.

-As an alternative to YouTube, Hulu is sort of a combination between Netflix and Maker.tv.
-It's a paid-for service that offers exclusive content, but it focuses more on television programs and series videos instead of stand-alone movies (like Maker.tv).
+As an alternative to YouTube, Hulu is sort of like Netflix.
+It's a paid-for service that offers exclusive content, but it focuses more on television programs and series videos instead of stand-alone movies.
 It also tends to get its content faster than other services of its kind.
 You can use Hulu for free, which gets you access to a limited number of movies, television shows, and previews.
 Or you can pay $8 a month and get access to Hulu's full catalogue.
 Note that Hulu is supported by advertising (unless you have a more expensive premium paid account), and is only available in the United States.

 If you'd like to know more about Hulu and how to use it, check out our Hulu course.